 We learned about the Crooked Road, from a couple we shared a lunch table with at Lunch in the Park, in Missoula.
 We love traveling, we meet so many nice people and we find RVers eager to share their experiences, tell us about their home, favorite trips, etc. (etc, sometimes equals worst travel nightmares!).
 In this case the couple had been sitting in Missoula for a week waiting for a new refrigerator for their RV.

 They extended, what we have come to know, as typical Southern hospitality.
-They told us about the Crooked Road and invited us to come and see them in Roanoke and they would show us around.
+They told us about the Crooked Road and invited us to come and see them in Roanoke, Virginia and they would be happy to show us around.
 We didn’t plan to take them up on the offer but if we did, I’m sure they wouldn’t have been surprised.

 Poster for the Crooked Road